jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/control-logic.rst

     * Four bits for the operator, two for the microcode step

-* Therefore, a look up table may still be used given a mechanism to keep track of the microcode step
+* Therefore, given a mechanism to keep track of the microcode step, a look up table may still be used

     * Map the operand + microcode counter to the control logic for the specific microcode step